bcollazo/catanatron/README.md

 | WeightedRandom       | 53% vs WeightedRandom       | 1000                      |
 | VictoryPoint         | 60% vs Random               | 1000                      |
 | Random               | -                           | -                         |

-## How to make Catanatron stronger?

-There are two main ways of testing a potentially stronger bot.

-- Use Contender Bot in `catanatron-play`.
-There is already some infrastructure in which you can tinker with the weights of the hand-crafted features in the current evaluation function right now ([minimax.py](catanatron_experimental/catanatron_experimental/machine_learning/players/minimax.py)).
-You could also come up with new hand-crafted features!
-To do this, edit the `CONTENDER_WEIGHTS` and/or `contender_fn` function and run a command like: `catanatron-play --players=AB:2:False:C,AB:2 --num=100` to see if your changes improve the main bot (wins more games).

-- Create a new Player class and integrate it to `catanatron-play`.
-If your bot idea is wildly different than the AlphaBetaSearch + Evaluation Function structure, just define a Player class in the catanatron_experimental package and integrate it to `PLAYER_CLASSES` in [play.py](catanatron_experimental/catanatron_experimental/play.py).
-Then use `catanatron-play` with your new player letter.

-If you find a bot that consistently beats the best bot right now (i.e. AlphaBetaSearch(n=2) with the current value function), please submit a Pull Request! :)

 ## Developing for Catanatron